 3 }

-4.2 Implementation of Loop Schedul- ing Algorithms
+4.2 Implementation of Loop Scheduling Algorithms

-The implementation of the loop scheduling algo- rithms is a Master-Worker program.
+The implementation of the loop scheduling algorithms is a Master-Worker program.
 This program is installed in the computers of ten DGs with sizes 2,

-4, 6, 8, 10, 12, 14, 16, 18, and 20.
-One computer in each of the DGs is made the Master and it is the one responsible for distributing the tasks while the rest are Workers and are the ones responsible for the compu- tations.
+4, 6, 8, 10, 12, 14, 16, 18, and 20 computers.
+One computer in each of the DGs is made the Master and it is the one responsible for distributing the tasks while the rest are Workers and are the ones responsible for the computations.
 The Master PC distributes the tasks to all the computers by sending the lower and upper bounds of the portion of the loop that needs to be computed and the mode of the SEPA to be used.
 The Workers, on the other hand, receives the bounds and runs the SEPA with the received bounds.
 After processing the

-assigned portion of the loop, the Workers sends the re- sults to the Master PC and then requests for another set of tasks.
+assigned portion of the loop, the Workers sends the results to the Master PC and then requests for another set of tasks.
 The Master PC, in return, sends the next portion of the loop that needs processing—if there are still any left.

-The MASTER program has five different scheduling modes, each implementing one of the loop schedul- ing algorithms—one static scheduling (STATIC) and four dynamic scheduling (FSC, GSS, FACT, WFACT).
+The MASTER program has five different scheduling modes, each implementing one of the loop scheduling algorithms—one static scheduling (STATIC) and four dynamic scheduling (FSC, GSS, FACT, WFACT).
 AF and AWF are not included in the implementations in this study because they are just generalizations of FACT, WFACT.

 The following are the pseudo-codes for the different scheduling algorithms: